SAIL-Initiatives/about/readme.md

 ## About Us

-We are connected to a WhatsApp-based community of educators and learners across Gaza and the West Bank.
-Given constrained resources and volunteer capacity, we intentionally design initiatives that are **manageable, sustainable, and discreet**.
+We are connected to a WhatsApp-based community of educators and learners from North Gaza and the West Bank.
+Given constrained resources and limited volunteer capacity, we intentionally design initiatives that are **manageable, sustainable, and discreet**.

 Our focus is on delivering **practical, timely support** to marginalized children by:
 - Sharing STEAM educational resources that local educators can readily use